-- "AVE\\.\ km/L": The average distance that can be traveled on 1.0 L of fuel is shown. - "AVE\\.\ L/100 km": The average amount of fuel necessary to travel 100 km is shown. - "AVE\\.\ MPG" (for the UK only): The average distance that can be traveled on 1.0 Imp.gal of fuel is shown.
+"AVE. km/L": The average distance that can be traveled on 1.0 L of fuel is shown.

+- "AVE.
+L/100 km": The average amount of fuel necessary to travel 100 km is shown. - "AVE.
+MPG" (for the UK only): The average distance that can be traveled on 1.0 Imp.gal of fuel is shown.

-To switch between the average fuel consumption displays, push the left set button for one second when one of the displays is shown.
+To switch between the average fuel consumption display settings, push the left set button for one second.

-To reset the average fuel consumption display, select it by pushing the left set button, and then push the right set button for at least one second.
+To reset the average fuel consumption, push the right set button for at least one second.

-After resetting an average fuel consumption display, "\\.\" is shown for that display until the vehicle has traveled 1 km (0.6 mi).
+After resetting the average fuel consumption, " ." will be shown until the vehicle has traveled 1 km (0.6 mi).

-Coolant temperature display
+Coolant temperature mode